oe4dns/tootgroup.py/README.md

 How to set up?
 --------------

-`tootgroup.py` will help you with setup by asking all information it needs when you run it from the commandline for the first time.
-Being somewhat comfortable with Python scripting and the commandline in general might help tough, if difficulties should appear.
-While `tootgroup.py` is feature complete already, it is still in beta and needs more testing.
+TODO: setup via pip
+The easiest way to install `tootgroup.py` is via PyPI, the Python Package Index. jadajadajada Dependencies ftw...

+It is also possible to download the script manually from the GitHub repository at
+<https://github.com/oe4dns/tootgroup.py.> In that case all necessary dependencies
+have to be provided too:

-1. You require <https://github.com/halcy/Mastodon.py> as well as
+`tootgroup.py` requires <https://github.com/halcy/Mastodon.py> as well as
 <https://github.com/ActiveState/appdirs> to run.
 Install them via your
 operating system's package manager, pip or even manually.

+`tootgroup.py` will help you with setup by asking all information it needs when you run it from the commandline for the first time.
+Being somewhat comfortable with Python scripting and the commandline in general might help if difficulties should appear.

-2. You need an account on any Mastodon instance/server that will act as your group account.
+1. You need an account on any Mastodon instance/server that will act as your group account.
 Think about if you should mark it as a "Bot".

-3. Run `tootgroup.py` from the command line.
+2. Run `tootgroup.py` from the command line.

-4. `tootgroup.py` will ask you for all needed setup data and try to get them right by connecting to the Mastodon server.
+3. `tootgroup.py` will ask you for all needed setup data and try to get them right by connecting to the Mastodon server.
 If it cannot do so, it will tell you and you can retry.
 When successful, `tootgroup.py` will write the configuration to its tootgroup.conf file and read it from there next time